valerocar/JuliaPackages.jl/README.md

 ![Julia Packages App](JuliaPackages.gif)

-You can run the app with
+You can run the app from the command line & Julia REPL by typing

 ```
 $ git clone https://github.com/valerocar/JuliaPackages.jl